z4yx/Cortex-SWO-Decoder/README.md

 The third parameter in the Stream constuctor (tcl_socket) is optional.
 Leave it out if you don't want that message to be echoed to the GDB console.

+## Control Keys
+While swo_parser.py is running, press `Ctrl-R` to reset the chip, or `Ctrl-F` to program the flash memory.
+Currently, the binary file to be programmed is named `main.bin`, and located at the directory where openocd was launched.

+These control keys are really handy when you are debugging your firmware.